dborth/vbagx/README.md

 ## FEATURES

+* Custom-built dynamic recompiler (JIT) for GBA games, built from the ground up specifically for VBA-GX, with excellent accuracy and enough headroom to hold a rock-solid 60fps with room to spare (Wii only)
 * Wiimote, Nunchuk, Classic, Wii U Pro, and Gamecube controller support
 * Wii U GamePad support (requires homebrew injection into Wii U VC title)
 * Rotation sensors, Solar sensors, and Rumble support